ethereum-optimism/design-docs/superchain-backend.md

 If this proves to be too slow, then there still is the standalone service that benefits from prefetching and aggregate data handling (no receipts, just efficient message-hash lookups).

 In the long-term, with the growth of interoperating chains, light-clients (for just the cross-L2 part) may support the under-resourced nodes that are unable to run this service in addition to the current rollup-node and execution-engine stack.
+To support light-clients, we may need to introduce a protocol-change for faster more efficient message-inclusion verification, e.g. by adding the merkle-root of a binary merkle-trie of message-hashes, instead of full raw RLP encoded receipts.

+Additionally we can use other transports to local nodes, or distribute the data in larger pre-processed chunks through the peer-to-peer network.